Version 5.2, 20 September 2022

 - Special Category Data: "Sensitive personal data given special consideration in data protection law including personal data about your health"

 2. Your NHS account services and who we are

 Your NHS account allows you to use the following services, depending on the level of NHS login identity verification.

 With NHS login mid-level identity verification, you can:

 - find out what to do when you need help urgently

-- receive messages from NHS Digital including general communications, public health announcements, as well as updates relating to the NHS App and services available within it
+- receive messages including general health messages, communications, public health announcements, and updates relating to your NHS account and services available within it

 With NHS login high-level identity verification, you can: